kandito/flask-starter-project/README.md

-"""Flask Starter Projct"""
+###Flask Starter Projct

-""Under Development""
+##Under Development

-"A simple starter project for Web Development with Flask"
+A simple starter project for Web Development with Flask